Eastern Institute of Technology: History

 A campus-wide wireless network, EIT Anywhere, allows students to use laptops or other mobile devices on campus.
 EIT Online, EIT's learning management system, allows students and staff to share information, communicate and interact through online course sites.
 It is powered by Moodle, and in October 2008 EIT Hawke's Bay hosted the annual Moodle conference. with Martin Dougiamas as keynote speaker.
 The MoodleMoot was successful and described as "brilliantly run, fantastic speakers".

 In January 2011, EIT Hawkes Bay officially merged with Tairawhiti Polytechnic in Gisborne.
 On 1 April 2020, Eastern Institute of Technology was subsumed into New Zealand Institute of Skills & Technology alongside the 15 other Institutes of Technology and Polytechnics (ITPs).

 In mid-July 2025, the Vocational Education Minister Penny Simmonds announced that the Government would return EIT and nine other polytechnics to regional governance by 1 January 2026.

+On 1 January 2026, the Eastern Institute of Technology left Te Pukenga to become an independent entity again.

+In mid-February 2026, the Government allocated EIT $34.5 million to cover the polytechnic during its transition period.

 Campus

 The Eastern Institute of Technology has a 28 ha main campus in Taradale, a suburb in Napier.
 It is situated between the twin cities of Napier and Hastings, (approximately 9 km from Napier, and 11 km from Hastings), which together comprise the fifth largest urban area in New Zealand.
 There are also additional campuses in Tairāwhiti and Auckland on Queen Street.
 EIT also has learning centres in Hastings, Waipukurau, Ruatoria, Tokomaru Bay, Wairoa and a centre in Maraenui, a suburb of the city of Napier.